AndriiVerlynskyi/issues_app_with_github_api/README.md

+After installing packages from dependencies, you could easily start project with the standart
+$npm run start

 API Requests

 Defaultly only /meetPage route is avaliable, but when you are trying to access to the route, that doesn't exist,